Betty Smith: A Tree Grows in Brooklyn

 While living and working in Chapel Hill, Smith produced a novel with the working title of They Lived in Brooklyn.
 The work was rejected by several publishers before Harper and Brothers showed an interest in 1942.
 Working with Harper editors Smith substantially revised the novel, trimming characters, dialogue, and scenes, while selectively adding others.
 Finally, the book was accepted for publication and was released in 1943 with the title, A Tree Grows in Brooklyn.
 Smith later acknowledged the novel and its heroine Francie Nolan were largely based on her own life and experiences.
-The novel is often categorized under the Bildungsroman literary genre.
+The novel is often categorized as a Bildungsroman, one which focuses on the psychological and moral growth and change of the protagonist from childhood to adulthood (coming of age).

 In 1944, 20th Century Fox adapted the novel into a film directed by theater director Elia Kazan.
 A Tree Grows in Brooklyn starred James Dunn, Dorothy McGuire, Joan Blondell, and Peggy Ann Garner, who won a Special Academy Award for Outstanding Child Actress of 1945.
 James Dunn's performance as Johnny Nolan, Francie's father, won him the Academy Award for Best Supporting Actor.
 The film also received a nomination for Best Adapted Screenplay.